New electric parking meters going up soon around downtown Baton Rouge

 The kiosks will allow you to pay via card, coin or the Flowbird app.

 BATON ROUGE: A look at the brand new parking kiosks!
-You can pay with coins or cash OR you can download the Flowbird app to pay from your phone.
+You can pay with coins or cash OR you can download the Flowbird app to pay from your phone.— Taylor Marie Rubach (@rubachtaylortv) August 17, 2022

 They should be rolling out in September.